-WEST FRANKFORT - Centerstone, a national leader in behavioral health care, will host a free, virtual training on Identifying Drug-Endangered Children: A Collaborative Approach on August 25 from 10-11:30 a.m.
-CEUs are available.
+WEST FRANKFORT, Ill. - Centerstone, a not-for-profit health system specializing in mental health and substance use disorder treatments, will host a free, virtual Identifying Drug Endangered Children: A Collaborative Approach training on June 29 from 10-11: 30 a.m.

-Ignored, abused, and abandoned are some of the chronic conditions experienced by children raised in environments where there is substance use or illegal drug use, manufacturing, cultivation, and distribution.
+Ignored, abused, and abandoned - these are some of the chronic conditions experienced by children raised in environments where there is substance use, manufacturing, cultivation and distribution.
 Drug-endangered children are part of a very large, and growing population of children whose lives have been seriously and negatively impacted by dangerous drugs.
 Thousands of these children across our country go unnoticed and do not receive the necessary care and treatment to heal from these abusive environments.
 If ignored and left unsupported, these children continue to be victims caught in a cycle of drug abuse.
-The primary challenge with illegal substance abuse and drug-endangered children is in aligning the agencies and systems responsible for preventing, intervening, and treating these issues to increase the chances of better outcomes, and this training focuses on that challenge to change the trajectories of the lives of drug endangered children and break multi-generational cycles of abuse and neglect.
+The primary challenge with illegal substance abuse and drug-endangered children is in aligning the agencies and systems responsible for preventing, intervening, and treating these issues to increase the chances of better outcomes.